milvus-io/milvus/scripts/README.md

-# Compile and install milvus-dustributed
+# Compile and install milvus-distributed

 ## Environment